 Exploring Elements of Fables

-Mr. Grow opened a folder that sat next to his laptop.
+Mr. Frank opened a folder that sat next to his laptop.
 “Then we analyzed the characters, setting, and plot to write generalizations about fables.”
 He slid a piece of paper to Ms. Sneed.
 “I jotted down last year’s generalizations to guide my discussion this year.
 I’ll make a copy for you.”

 - Characters are usually animals with human traits.
 (Note: When animals are personified, the name of the animal is capitalized.)